liuhanchang/emptyGlass/github使用学习.md

  git clone git@github.com:liuhanchang/emptyGlass.git

  git add README.md
- git commit -m "README for this project."
+ git commit -m "README for this project.
  提示：
  fatal: not a git repository (or any of the parent directories): .git 原因：没有git init